I am from Bethlehem

 Day nine: Jericho to Nabi Musa.
 14 km

 Up the spectacular canyon of Wadi Qelt to St. George Koziba monastery, then over the arid mountains of the Bethlehem wilderness to the remote and dramatically situated Nabi Musa.
-Overnight: Nabi Musa guesthouse or camping.
+Overnight: Sea Level Bedouin Community.

 Day ten: Nabi Musa to Mar Saba.
 8 km

-The original Nativity trail from Nabi Musa involved walking along the road, then taking tracks directly through the desert to the legendary orthodox monastery of Mar Saba in its wild canyon setting.
+The original Nativity trail from Nabi Musa involved walking along the road, then taking tracks directly through the desert to the legendary Orthodox monastery of Mar Saba in its wild canyon setting.
 The preferred route is now to drive the road, then follow desert tracks via Hyrcania, one of Herod’s mountain-top fortresses.
 Much more interesting!
-Overnight: camping outside the monastery, or with local Bedouin.
+Overnight: Tel Al-Qamar camping site.

 Day eleven: Mar Saba to Bethlehem.
 9 km